 - The business is facing insolvency

-The money raised must be spent within three years from the issue of shares to the investor and it must be spent on the qualifying business activity it was raised for.
+The money raised from EIS or SEIS investors must be spent within three years from the issue of shares to the investor and it must be spent on the qualifying business activity it was raised for.

 The money should be paid out to independent third parties for commercially supplied goods or services – investing in another company is not sufficient.
 In practice this means that the money must be spent on the activity for which it was raised.
 For example, if you have procured investment into the opening of a new restaurant but development of the site is delayed, although the money has been applied or ‘ring-fenced’ for use in the restaurant it has not been ‘spent’ so the investors may risk losing their relief.